USCyberMilitia/BlindSite/README.md

-# BlindSite: High-Risk Investigation Platform & Forensic Browser
+# BlindSite: High-Risk Investigations Platform & Forensic Browser
 <img width="2305" height="1397" alt="image" src="https://github.com/user-attachments/assets/e95c6f29-61da-4ee0-9d95-9a2dc4627404" />

 **Preserve what investigators should not have to see.**